St Paul's Church, Harlow

-St Paul's Church, Harlow is a Church of England parish church located in the new town of Harlow, Essex, England.
+St Paul's Church is a Church of England parish church located in the new town of Harlow, Essex, England.
 Designed by Derrick Humphrys and Reginald Hurst, it was built between 1957 and 1959.
 It is a Grade II listed building.

 History

 The church was commissioned to serve as the mother church for Harlow New Town, which was developed after the Second World War by the architect and town planner Frederick Gibberd to rehouse people from East London - then still part of the county of Essex - who had been permanently displaced by the destruction of the Blitz.
 Derrick Humphrys and Reginald Hurst, then serving as architects to the Harlow Development Corporation, were responsible for the design.
 Construction took place between 1957 and 1959, with fitting out continuing into 1961.

 St Paul's ring of bells were brought from a bomb-damaged church in East London.
 Their relocation was intended as a symbolic act, echoing the journey of many of Harlow's early inhabitants from war-damaged parts of the capital.

 In 2013 the Twentieth Century Society named St Paul's Church as one of the 10 best modern church buildings in the UK.